MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netwakesource/nf-netwakesource-netwakesourcegetbitmapparameters.md

 ## -description

-The **NetWakeSourceGetBitmapParameters** method gets parameters for a bitmap pattern source of a wake-on-LAN (WoL) wake-up event from a net adapter.
+The **NetWakeSourceGetBitmapParameters** method gets parameters for a bitmap pattern wake-on-LAN (WoL) source.

 ## -parameters